christophefromparis/Arkadin-Workshop/README.md

 Easy to use
 Easy to understand
 Easy to version
-You have to know policies and how retrieve the documentation about parameters (because there's a lot of parameters) I have to draw up a best practices document for my succesors :blue_book:
+You have to know policies and how retrieve the documentation about parameters (because there're a lot of parameters) I have to draw up a best practices document for my succesors :blue_book:

 ### Test